wp-plugins/gritter/readme.txt

                     - [single#921#] : Only displayed on post type single with id 921 (Only one id is possible yet.).
                     - [page] : Onlye displayed on post type page (if is_page() function returns true);
                     - [page#921#] : Only displayed on post type page with id 921 (Only one id is possible yet.).
-                    - [category#3,5,9,48#] : Displaye only on posts which are in these provided category ids.
+                    - [category#3,5,9,48#] : Display only on posts which are in these provided category ids.
+                    - [categorynotin#38#] : Display post not in categories defined here.
 'Random':   Define if a random couple of layer in these group displayed.
             Options (e.g.):
                     - -1 : No random, all layers are displayed.